5 Things That May Hurt Your Credit Scores

 Also, after a certain period of time, which varies depending on the lender or creditor’s policies, your credit card account may be considered “inactive” and closed by the lender.
 That, in turn, may impact credit scores in the same ways as if you had closed the account.
 If you want to keep the account active, you may want to consider using it – responsibly – every few months, if only for small purchases, or putting a small recurring charge on the card.

 Regularly checking your credit reports is one way to keep track of your credit accounts and know what information is being reported by your lenders and creditors – and factored into your credit scores.
-You’re able to get a free copy of your credit reports every 12 months from each of the three nationwide credit bureaus by going to www.annualcreditreport.com.
+You’re entitled to a free copy of your credit reports every 12 months from each of the three nationwide credit bureaus by visiting www.annualcreditreport.com.
+You can also create a myEquifax account to get two free Equifax credit reports each year.
+In addition, you can click “Get my free credit score” on your myEquifax dashboard to enroll in Equifax Core Credit™ for a free monthly Equifax credit report and a free monthly VantageScore® 3.0 credit score, based on Equifax data.
+A VantageScore is one of many types of credit scores.